MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 ---
 title: Data science tutorial - perform batch scoring and save predictions
-description: In this fifth module, learn how to import a trained and registered model and perform batch predictions on a test dataset. ms.reviewer: sgilley ms.author: narsam
+description: In this fifth part of the tutorial series, learn how to import a trained and registered model and perform batch predictions on a test dataset. ms.reviewer: sgilley ms.author: narsam
 author: narmeens